-Degree To be eligible for graduation with a baccalaureate degree, students must successfully complete the general-education requirements (51 cr hrs minimum), technical specialty (radiographers), and professional core in radiation therapy (62 cr hrs minimum).
+Degree Satisfactory completion of a minimum of 120 credit hours.
+To be eligible for graduation with a baccalaureate degree, students must successfully complete the general-education requirements (49 cr hrs minimum), technical specialty (radiography credits or credit by credential vary by student), and professional core in radiation therapy (58 cr hrs minimum).
 They must also achieve clinical competency in each area identified in the clinical manual requirements.